-Section 15.
+Section 5.
 Purity of Gas.
-(1) All gas supplied to customers shall contain no more than: a trace of hydrogen sulfide, thirty (30) grains of total sulphur per 100 cubic feet; or five (5) grains of ammonia per 100 cubic feet.
-No gas shall contain impurities which may cause excessive corrosion of mains or piping or form corrosive or harmful fumes when burned in a properly designed and adjusted burner.
+(1) All gas supplied to customers shall not contain more than: a trace of hydrogen sulfide, thirty (30) grains of total sulphur per 100 cubic feet; or five (5) grains of ammonia per 100 cubic feet.
+Gas shall not contain impurities that may cause excessive corrosion of mains or piping or form corrosive or harmful fumes if burned in a properly designed and adjusted burner.

-(2) When necessary, tests for the presence of hydrogen sulfide shall be made at least once each day, except Sundays and holidays, with the standard lead acetate paper method.
-Results of these test papers shall be properly recorded and filed, as specified by the commission.
+(2) If necessary, tests for the presence of hydrogen sulfide shall be made at least once each day, except Sundays and holidays, with equipment capable of measuring hydrogen sulfide levels as low as one (1) grain per 100 cubic feet.
+Results of these tests shall be retained and provided to the commission upon request.

-(3) Manufactured and mixed gas shall be tested at least once each month for the presence of total sulphur and ammonia, except that any gas containing no coal gas need not be tested for ammonia.
-Approved methods of testing shall be used.
-Records of all tests shall be preserved as specified by the commission.
+(3) Manufactured and mixed gas shall be tested at least once each month for the presence of total sulphur and ammonia, except that any gas containing no coal gas shall not require testing for ammonia.
+Testing shall be in accordance with excepted American Society for Testing and Materials methodologies.
+Records of all tests shall be retained and provided to the Commission upon request.

-Section 16.
+Section 6.
 Heating Value of Gas.
 (1) Definitions of heating value.
-The heating value of gas is the number of British Thermal Units (BTUs) produced by the combustion at constant pressure, of that amount of gas which would occupy a volume of one (1) cubic foot at a temperature of sixty (60) degrees Fahrenheit, if saturated with water vapor and under pressure equivalent to thirty (30) inches of mercury at a temperature of thirty-two (32) degrees Fahrenheit and under gravity, with air of the same temperature and pressure as the gas, when the products of combustion are cooled to the initial temperature of the gas and air, and when the water formed by combustion is condensed to liquid stage.
+The heating value of gas shall be the number of British Thermal Units (BTUs) produced by the combustion at constant pressure, of that amount of gas that would occupy a volume of one (1) cubic foot at a temperature of sixty (60) degrees Fahrenheit:

+(a) If saturated with water vapor;

+(b) Under pressure equivalent to thirty (30) inches of mercury at a temperature of thirty-two (32) degrees Fahrenheit;

+- (c) Under gravity; - (d) With air of the same temperature and pressure as the gas; - (e) When the products of combustion are cooled to the initial temperature of the gas and air; and - (f) When the water formed by combustion is condensed to liquid stage.